serokell/blog-posts/TON Contest/article.md

 The above is especially true, given that it is clear that TVM has been designed with very high-level source languages (Haskell!) in mind.
-This makes us think that Func is not meant to be used for actual production code, but is merely a demo, a prototype of a TVM-compatible high-level programming language, and if this is the case, then it does not make sense to put a lot of effort into it.
+This makes us think that FunC is not meant to be used for actual production code, but is merely a demo, a prototype of a TVM-compatible high-level programming language, and if this is the case, then it does not make sense to put a lot of effort into it.